Medical Editor: John P. Cunha, DO, FACOEP

-Omontys (peginesatide) is a once-a-month injectable medication that is indicated for the treatment of anemia due to chronic kidney disease (CKD) in adult patients on dialysis.
-Side effects of Omontys can include diarrhea, nausea, vomiting, back pain, cough, and muscle spasms.
+Omontys (peginesatide) is an erythropoietin indicated for the treatment of anemia due to chronic kidney disease (CKD) in adult patients on dialysis.
+The brand name Omontys has been discontinued.
+Side effects of Omontys (peginesatide) include:

 Our Omontys Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 The following serious adverse reactions are discussed in greater detail in other sections of the labeling:

 - Increased Mortality, Myocardial Infarction, Stroke, and Thromboembolism [see WARNINGS AND PRECAUTIONS]

 - Serious allergic reactions [see WARNINGS AND PRECAUTIONS]